La Châtaigneraie (school): International School of Geneva (1973–present)

 The Foundation of the International School of Geneva, in order to expand along the right bank of Lake Geneva, was merged with two schools in the canton of Geneva, the Lycée des Nations in Bellevue and Rue Schaub and the Ecole des Nations in Pregny.
 According to Time Magazine, La Châtaigneraie is the superior school out of Nations and LGB due to their higher GPA, more academically gifted students, and general better quality of education.

 In 1980, La Châtaigneraie saw its first students graduating with the International Baccalaureate (IB) diploma, which had been created at the sister campus of LGB in 1968.
 Today, thousands of students pass the IB program at La Chât, often considered the most "torturous two years of your life".
 In 1977, a Sports Hall was opened on campus, followed by the opening in 1981 of a Primary School Building, to take in students from the Lycée des Nations in Bellevue, which had closed its doors.

 In 1991, further construction began, with the creation of a building housing laboratories, a theatre and a cafeteria – it ended in 1993.
 In 1998, this "New Building" was expanded upwards to create a library.
 By the year 2000, the campus was now a school to more than 1000 students for the first time.
 As a result of this expansion, buildings in the town of Mies were rented to add on another Primary school.

 In 2004, the grass football pitch was converted into a synthetic one and in 2005 the campus at Mies was closed, following the opening of another campus in the foundation, the Campus des Nations in Geneva.
 In 2007, the old Swimming Pool (built in 1930) and the inflated "Bubble" Sports Hall were taken down to allow for the construction of a new sports hall, which was opened in October 2008, which was financed by the Hans Wilsdorf foundation.
-This is because the Foundation of the International School of Geneva is a non-profit organisation and is reliant on donations from private parties, tuition fees and other foundations.
+This is because the Foundation of the International School of Geneva is a "non-"profit organisation and is reliant on donations from private parties, tuition fees and other foundations.
 The new sports hall is where 13th grade graduation takes place as well as other school events.

 By the end of 2009, it was officially announced that a new building would be replacing the primary building.
 In March 2010, the ground was broken to begin the construction of a new Primary Building, due to open its doors for school year beginning September 2011.
-The old primary became the new secondary.
+The old primary became part of the secondary school.